zoloz-pte-ltd/zoloz-integration-examples/basic/realid-h5/README.md

+# ZOLOZ RealId (H5 Mode)

-# An example of minimum server integrating ZOLOZ RealId (H5) solution
+This is an example of minimum server integrating ZOLOZ RealId (H5) solution

 ## Build
 **Prequisites**